xitiomet/flipperzero-chat-esp32/README.md

 At any point while in the chat screen a connected user may type "/freq 433.92" to change the frequency, the new frequency must be expressed in Mhz.

+If the gateway starts malfunctioning any web user can type "/restart" to reboot it remotely.

 ### Websocket protocol

 If you would like to make your own client to interface with this device the protocol is pretty simple. port 81 is a websocket server all messages are single line json objects.